araml/melicus/README.md

+# Melicus

-# Cmus lyric viewer
+## A terminal lyric viewer

-Shows the lyric (if available) of the current song being played in cmus
+Melicus is a terminal lyric viewer for programs like cmus.